Clackamas Lake

 Directions

-From Sandy, travel east on Highway 26 for approximately 40 miles to Skyline Road (Forest Road 42).
-Turn right on Skyline Road and continue south for 10 miles to the Clackamas Lake entrance sign.
-Turn left and head east less than half a mile to the campground entrance.
+From Sandy, OR, travel east on Highway 26 for approximately 40 miles to Skyline Road (Forest Road 42).
+Turn right onto Skyline Road and travel south for 10 miles to the Clackamas Lake entrance sign.
+Turn left and drive 0.25 mile to the campground entrance.

 Amenities